Contents

 USDOL-CPR

 As long as your construction payroll software truly integrates with your job cost accounting software, it’ll update work-in-progress (WIP) and job cost reporting with labor and burden costs automatically as soon as you post payroll.
-Granular job cost reports that include the precise cost of fringes can then help produce more accurate estimates on your government contracts, helping you control the profit margin in your bottom line and letting you thrive under more Davis-Bacon opportunities in the future.
+Granular job cost reports that include the precise cost of fringes can then help produce more accurate estimates on your federal government contracts, helping you control the profit margin in your bottom line and letting you thrive under more Davis-Bacon opportunities in the future.

 Share Article